-What advice would you give to budding entrepreneurs in Medicine?
+What advice would you give to budding entrepreneurs in healthcare?

 On starting my MBA I have met a lot of entrepreneurs and more importantly failed entrepreneurs.

-For example, theMSAG is run by me and my partner Aly, and we have almost completely opposite skill sets.
+For example, theMSAG is run by me and my partner Aly.
+We have almost completely opposite skill sets.
 I have expertise in designing and delivering products, marketing etc. Aly is an expert in accountability, in finance, in tech, data analytics.. those areas.

 The number one reason I’ve been given as to why they’ve failed is disagreements with partners.
 This is the biggest single reason.

 Finally, are there any startups that you are particularly excited by?

 There are several super interesting medical type startups now.
 I am excited by Messly, the online Doctors mess – it looks like a good resource.